bergholt/triptych/README.md

 His three-panel form is the model for the triptych here, and so is the double life he gave each painting: a piece of scientific record that is also a thing made to be looked at.
 Three videos, three nouns, one brief event written down to be built later.

 ## Further reading
-For the full essay on glossematics, heteroglossia and the system poetry geneaology see [bergholt.net/glossary](https://bergholt.net/glossary).
+For the full essay on glossematics, heteroglossia and the system poetry geneaology see [bergholt.net/glossary](https://bergholt.net/sun).

 ## License
 MIT License.
 Feel free to use for your own projects.

+## Background
 We must, therefore, register the relation between expression-correlation and content-correlation for all entities of the text in both planes.
 The distinctive factor is seen to be relevant for all inventorying.
 A correlation in one plane, which in this way has relation to a correlation in the other plane of a language, we shall call a commutation.
 This is a practical definition; in the theory, we seek, to be sure, a more abstract and more general formulation.
 Just as we can imagine a correlation and an exchange within a paradigm that have relation to a corresponding correlation and to a corresponding exchange within a paradigm in the other plane of a language, so also we can imagine a relation and a shift within a chain that have relation to a corresponding relation and to a corresponding shift within a chain in the other plane of a language; in such a case we shall speak of a permutation.
 A permutation is frequently found between signs of relatively large extension; and it is even possible to define words as minimal permutable signs.
 As a common term for commutation and permutation we choose mutation.
 > (Hjelmslev 75)